tonic-team/tonic.site/content/tooling/synchronisationscripts/index.md

 - Some bash scripts (one master + other in `.script` folder)
 - Work for GIN repositories only,`
 - Work with submodules (all synchronised using a single commit message).
-- Also initialise submodules (needs SSH access)
+- Also initialize submodules (needs SSH access)

-Note that synchronisation does work with a gin identification, but the initialisation of the script requires SSH access (gin does not support submodules).
+Note that synchronisation does work with a gin identification, but the initialization of the script requires SSH access (gin does not support submodules).

 We are testing different process and workflow to allow windows users to call the bash script.